hsf-training/analysis-essentials/git/08-collab.md

 exercises: 0
 questions:
 - "How can I use version control to collaborate with other people?"
-objectives:
+---
+# Collaborating

+{% objectives "Learning Objectives" %}
 - "Clone a remote repository."
 - "Collaborate pushing to a common repository."
----
-# Collaborating
+{% endobjectives %}

 For the next step, get into pairs.
 One person will be the "Owner" and the other will be the "Collaborator".
 The goal is that the Collaborator add changes into